 Several customers report that the food gave their dogs bloat and gas, likely due to the inclusion of grains in the recipe.
 Some also said the food gave their dogs loose stools, again likely due to the grains, which are an unnecessary addition.
 This keeps Iams from the top position.

 This food from Royal Canin is designed exclusively for growing German Shepherd puppies, to give their developing bodies all the essential nutrients that they need.
 The food is suitable for puppies from 8 weeks to 15 months old and will help with the digestive issues that young Shepherds can sometimes suffer from.
-The developing digestive system of growing puppies cannot absorb nutrients the same way that an adult’s can, and Royal Canin has included L.I.P. (low indigestible proteins) to ensure high quality, highly digestible protein sources.
-The food is fortified with calcium and phosphorus for healthy bone development and an exclusive complex of antioxidants that include vitamin E and C, lutein, and taurine for a well-functioning immune system.
+The developing digestive system of growing puppies cannot absorb nutrients the same way that an adult can and Royal Canin has included L.I.P. (low indigestible proteins) to ensure high-quality, highly digestible protein sources.
+The food is fortified with calcium and phosphorus for healthy bone development and an exclusive complex of antioxidants that include vitamins E and C, lutein, and taurine for a well-functioning immune system.

 The food, despite its high price and “high quality” claims, contains grains, including corn, wheat, and oats.
 These ingredients are not easy for adult dogs to digest, much less growing puppies.
 The first ingredient listed is a chicken by-product, not an ideal source of meat and protein.